Donna Stroud

-Donna S. Stroud (born June 28, 1964) is an American lawyer and jurist who was elected to the North Carolina Court of Appeals in the November 2006 general election.
-She was reelected to the court unopposed in 2014.
-Stroud was appointed Chief Judge of the Court of Appeals by Chief Justice Cheri Beasley and by Chief Justice Paul Newby in January 2021.
+Donna S. Stroud (born June 28, 1964) is an American lawyer and jurist who was elected to the North Carolina Court of Appeals in the 2006 election.
+She was reelected to the court unopposed in 2014 and reelected again in 2022.

+Stroud was appointed Chief Judge of the Court of Appeals by outgoing Chief Justice Cheri Beasley and sworn in by Chief Justice Paul Martin Newby in January 2021.
+Newby removed her as Chief Judge and appointed Chris Dillon instead of her, without explanation, in 2024.